AdobeDocs/experience-manager-cloud-service.pt-BR/help/edge/docs/forms/create-forms.md

 Até agora, você preparou a estrutura do formulário.
 Agora, para visualizar o formulário:

-1. Abra sua conta do Microsoft SharePoint ou Google Drive e navegue até o diretório do projeto do Delivery de borda do AEM.
+1. Abra a conta do Microsoft SharePoint ou do Google AEM Drive e navegue até o diretório do projeto do Edge Delivery.